The next step in education

 The Ottawa Mission’s Stepping Stones Learning Centre is a unique place that offers men and women the opportunity to improve their lives through education.
 Our certified teacher and dedicated volunteers help students complete their high school education or post-secondary programs provided through online training or in-class instruction.
 We have great partnerships in the community including Continuing Education at the Ottawa-Carleton District School Board, St. Nicholas Adult High School and the John Howard Society.

 There are diverse learning needs among those staying at our shelter.
 Students are able to work one-on-one with the teacher on a variety of goals including basic literacy, computer training, job searching through Career Cruising, on-line courses, high school credit courses (including co-operative education) and some also receive support for post-secondary programs.
 French Club is a Stepping Stones’ favourite.
-Students come together to practise their conversational French skills while learning new vocabulary and grammar.
+Students come together to practice their conversational French skills while learning new vocabulary and grammar.
 Stepping Stones’ activities run throughout the year and include opportunities to learn new creative arts skills, enjoy cultural and educational events and participate in field trips.

 Finding a voice with Discovery University